ascholerChemeketa/cs160Reader/_sources/Algorithms/BigOEstimation.rst

 .. pseudo_h4:: Sample Problem 2
     :class: underlined

-I have timed linear search on 10,000,000 items and it takes 8.12 seconds (call this job 1).
+I have timed a linear search on 10,000,000 items and it takes 8.12 seconds (call this job 1).
 I want to estimate the time it will take to use binary search instead (job 2).
 The problem sizes are the same for both jobs: 10,000,000 items.
 However, the algorithms will require different amounts of work.
 Linear search is a :math:`O(n)` algorithm, so the work for job 1 will be 10,000,000.
 For job 2, we are using a :math:`O(log_2(n))` algorithm so the work will be :math:`log_2(10000000)`

 .. rst-class:: center